check-spelling-sandbox/materialize/doc/developer/design/20230418_persist_state_pubsub.md

 are given an address to connect to, and begin publishing and subscribing to messages with no further information needed.
 And if individual clients fail to connect, or choose not to (e.g. via feature flag), no harm done, everything continues to work via fallbacks.
-Consolidating the discovery and connection establishment into `environmentd` breaks this abstraction in a way that would make swapping implementations more challenging (e.g. Kafka wouldn't be dialing in to `clusterd`!), making it harder for Persist to treat its PubSub implementation as an internal detail.
+Consolidating the discovery and connection establishment into `environmentd` breaks this abstraction in a way that would make swapping implementations more challenging (e.g. Kafka wouldn't be dialing into `clusterd`!), making it harder for Persist to treat its PubSub implementation as an internal detail.

 ### External PubSub/Message Bus